-10 The only costs for the implementation of a meeting schedule are the public notifications via the daily newspaper once a month in accordance with the Local Government Official Information and Meetings Act 1987.
+10 The only costs for the implementation of the meeting schedule are the public notification via the daily newspaper once a month in accordance with the Local Government Official Information and Meetings Act 1987.

 11 There are no policy implications.